Universal Weil module

 \paragraph{Haar measures.} Let $G$ be a locally profinite group.
-The facts below follows the conventions from \cite[I.1 \& I.2]{vig_book}.
+In the following, we use the notations of \cite[I.1 \& I.2]{vig_book}.
 The pro-order $|G|$ of $G$ is the least common multiple, in the sense of supernatural integers, of the orders of its open compact subgroups.
 To be more explicit, $|G|$ is a function $\mathcal{P} \to \mathbb{N} \cup {\infty}$ on the set of prime numbers $\mathcal{P}$.
 This decomposes in an obvious way into two parts having disjoint supports, namely the finite part $|G|_f$ and the infinite one $|G|_\infty$.
-The only situation occuring in the present work is $|G| = |G|_f \times |G|_\infty$ with $|G|_\infty \in \{ p^\infty , 1\}$ and $|G|_f \in \mathbb{N}$ prime-to-$p$, according to $G$ either being a finite group or a $p$-adic group.
+The only situation occuring in the present work is $|G| = |G|_f \times |G|_\infty$ with $|G|_\infty \in \{ 1, p^\infty \}$, according to $G$ being either a finite group or an infinite $p$-adic group; in the latter case, $|G|_f$ is prime-to-$p$.
 Let $R$ be a commutative unitary ring.
 As long as all the primes in $|G|_\infty$ are invertible in $R$, there exists a Haar measure on $G$ with values in $R$, that is a non-zero left $G$-equivariant morphism $C_c^\infty(G,R) \to 1_G^R$ where $C_c^\infty(G,R)$ is the space of locally constant and compactly supported functions in $G$ with values in $R$, and $(1_G^R,R)$ is the trivial representation.
 A normalised Haar measure on $G$ is a Haar measure taking the value $1$ on a compact open subgroup of $G$.
 In particular such a compact open subgroup must be of invertible pro-order in $R$.
 Reciprocally, any normalised Haar measure arises as a Haar measure having value $1$ on a compact open subgroup of invertible pro-order in $R$.